B-kash/video-subtitles/README.md

   <li> all the technologies mentioned above are already installed into your machine</li>
 </ol>

 In order to run the application we need video and subtitle file to be served.
-Download the video and subtitle file and navigate to that directory.
-Rename the video file to `video.mp4` and the subtitle file to `sub.vtt`.
+Download two video files and its subtitle files.
+Navigate to that directory.
+Rename the video files to `video.mp4` and `video1.mp4` and the subtitle files to `sub.vtt` and `sub1.vtt` respectively.
 Now serve the directory using `http-server`, for that In the terminal run the command `http-server -p 8000 --cors`.

 ## Development server